elliotsayes/ardrive_eth_phase_2/README.md

 ### Android

 #### Setup
+1. Install Metamask app.
+If running on emulator, download an `.apk` from github (e.g. [6.4.0](https://github.com/MetaMask/metamask-mobile/releases/tag/v6.4.0) release), and drag & drop the file into the emulator window.
-1. Install Metamask app & generate or import a key
+2. Generate or import a new ethereum key

 #### Run
 1. Tap the 'WalletConnect' button, then tap connect